Although not 100% successful in our approach with the Department, we do obtain very good results in many of our interventions.

-For 50 years, the Veteran managed the pensioned condition with medication covered by Veterans Affairs Canada (VAC.)
+For many years, the Veteran managed the pensioned condition with medication covered by Veterans Affairs Canada (VAC.)
 However, when their physician changed the prescription from a pill form to a liquid form, VAC stated that they could not link it to the Veteran’s pensioned condition and would not pay.

 When the Veteran reached out to the OVO for help, they had been trying, unsuccessfully, to get the drug reapproved by VAC for many months.

-Upon assessing the situation, The OVO noted that the Veteran’s medication had been covered for decades prior to the switch from pill to liquid.
+Upon assessing the situation, the OVO noted that the Veteran’s medication had been covered for decades prior to the switch from pill to liquid.
 Veterans are entitled to treatment for their pensioned conditions.

-An OVO Intervention Officer sent the file to a VAC and requested they coordinate with the Veteran’s physician to get the necessary medical information for an approval.
+An OVO Intervention Officer sent the file to VAC and requested they coordinate with the Veteran’s physician to get the necessary medical information for an approval.

 VAC contacted the pharmacy unit within Medavie Blue Cross (MBC,) who informed them that no one from VAC had actually reached out on the Veteran’s behalf to discuss the coverage issue.